 This job listing is now closed.

-To apply, please submit the following to [email protected].
-Applications will be reviewed on a rolling basis) by following the link here:
+To apply, please submit the following by October 25, 2019 (applications will be reviewed on a rolling basis) by following the link here:

 About Data & Society

 Founded in 2013, Data & Society is a NYC-based independent research institute.
 We operate as a dynamic intellectual nonprofit with strong recognition in the technology, academic, and policy sectors.
 Our work advances public understanding of the social and cultural implications of data-centric technologies and automation.
 Through interdisciplinary research and engagement, we work to ensure that knowledge guides development and governance of technology.